dilawar/ncbs/handbook/student_handbook.markdown

 computer resources is to support academic work, and this is reflected in our policies.

+## Overview of facilities
-**Overview of facilities:** The campus computer infrastructure consists
-of: a local-area network connecting all parts of campus using a 10 Gigabit fibre; a secured Wi-Fi network that reaches most parts of campus; file, mail and database servers, as well as firewalls and other servers; internet links; a high-performance computing facility; a centralised storage facility.
-In addition, our software infrastructure
-includes: site licenses for commonly used software, including Windows, MS Office, Adobe Suite and Matlab; web services including the webpages and an intranet; internal software systems for purchase, personnel and records.
-The computer services provide technical service and support
-for: mail account management; NCBS- and inStem-owned hardware; web services; NCBS- and inStem-owned software; open source software;
+ The campus computer infrastructure consists of a local-area network connecting all parts of campus using a 10 Gigabit fibre; a secured Wi-Fi network that reaches most parts of campus; file, mail and database servers, as well as firewalls and other servers; internet links; a high-performance computing facility; a centralised storage facility.
+In addition, our software infrastructure includes site licenses for commonly used software, including Windows, MS Office, Adobe Suite and Matlab; web services including the webpages and an intranet; internal software systems for purchase, personnel and records.
+The computer services provide technical service and support for mail account management; NCBS- and inStem-owned hardware; web services; NCBS- and inStem-owned software; open source software;
 special-purpose printing.

+## User responsibilities
-**User responsibilities:** Use resources effectively for academic purposes, and protect the interests of all users through good etiquette and good security.
+ Use resources effectively for academic purposes, and protect the interests of all users through good etiquette and good security.